0

 Early Bird and Returning Member Discounts: We offer a 10% off early bird discount to all students who apply well before the deadline (dates are available on each page).
 We offer early-access to registration at a 15% off rate to recurring members (available from inside our Circle community).

 Group Discounts: While we do not offer group discounts for individuals at this time, we offer group discounts to homeschooling groups, academies, or schools, starting at 5 students and going up to booking out a full cohort at 7.
 We also welcome school partnerships with teachers or administrators who would like to schedule their own group cohort with us.
+Please visit our Group Booking page for more information and to fill out the form.

 Home